pupu98/Portfolio/Curve_Interpolation/Readme.md

 Initially, the object is created by moving at a constant velocity, reparameterizing by arc length (when distanceInc = time in the update function).

 Then, EaseInAndOut function makes the cube slow down when getting to the last point, and start slow from there.
-NOTE: it eases in and out of the last point instead of the inial point.

 Additional feature is that we made the object rotate to face forward in the direction it is moving.